aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 # Keyless Account Integration Steps

-:::info Only devnet and testnet is supported
+:::info Mainnet not yet supported
 Currently Aptos Keyless is only supported in devnet and testnet.
 Mainnet support to come in the following weeks.
 :::